Where to Stay in Budapest - A Local’s Neighborhood Guide

 Learn about some of the city's best street art as you walk between some of Budapest's best ruin pubs on this hybrid pub/art crawl, led by lifelong Budapest resident and local guide - Attila!

-Other neighborhoods worth considering
+Other neighborhoods to consider

 If you’re only staying in Budapest for a few days, staying close to the center is the ideal option for you, as you’ll be right next door to all the sights, restaurants, and bars you’re looking to fit in on your trip.